joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 La reprise par l'autre noeud peut être assez longue.(patience)

-## Step 6, load balancing avec sticky session.
+## Step 7, load balancing avec sticky session.
 `fb-load-balancing-sticky-session`

 ### Acceptance Criteria
-* You do a setup to demonstrate the notion of sticky session.
+* OK You do a setup to demonstrate the notion of sticky session.
-* You prove that your load balancer can distribute HTTP requests in a round-robin fashion to the dynamic server nodes (because there is no state).
+* OK You prove that your load balancer can distribute HTTP requests in a round-robin fashion to the dynamic server nodes (because there is no state).
-* You prove that your load balancer can handle sticky sessions when forwarding HTTP requests to the static server nodes.
+* OK You prove that your load balancer can handle sticky sessions when forwarding HTTP requests to the static server nodes. choice different because more visual.
-* You have documented your configuration and your validation procedure in your report.
+* OK You have documented your configuration and your validation procedure in your report.

 ### Realisation